-Have a cellphone?
-Expect a message from the feds this afternoon
+Feds send first emergency message test to cell phones

 Unlike the Amber and weather alerts, the presidential alert can't be turned off.

-Because the message is meant to include "critical lifesaving information," it's designed to reach as many cellphones as possible, even those that aren't activated or don't have SIM cards.
+Because the message is meant to include "critical lifesaving information," it's designed to reach as many cell phones as possible, even those that aren't activated or don't have SIM cards.

 The FEMA official said that in past, smaller tests, about 75% of phones received the alert.
 If a phone is off, or on a call at the time of the alert, the message many not come through.